50% Disney Cruise Line reduced deposit

 Cozumel

-Not only is Cozumel the busiest cruise port in Mexico, but it’s also one of the busiest cruise ports in the world.
+Not only is Cozumel the busiest cruise port in Mexico, but it’s also the third busiest cruise port in the world.
 There are lots of things to do in and around Cozumel during a cruise.
 Some of these activities include going to the beach, visiting Mayan ruins, boat tours, ATV rides, and shopping.
 Cozumel is also known as one of the best places in the world for scuba diving, so it’s an ideal spot for those who love to go diving or snorkeling.

 Costa Maya